-Typically, resolutions are directly submitted by the school district or charter school’s board of trustees.
+Typically, the school district or charter school’s board submits resolutions directly to ISBA.
 Boards are encouraged to reach out to neighboring school boards to seek them as co-sponsors of resolutions.
 As previously mentioned, we recommend you work with your school district or charter school staff as well.

 What are the Resolutions and Government Affairs Committees, and what do they do?

-This year, ISBA’s Executive Board appointed a Resolutions Committee to assist in reviewing the ISBA Resolutions, and encourage more dialogue around each resolution.
+ISBA’s Executive Board appoints a Resolutions Committee to assist in reviewing the ISBA Resolutions and to encourage more dialogue around each resolution.
 Each member of this committee will also research the impact of each resolution, suggest amendments if needed, and report their information to the ISBA Executive Board as they make recommendations on each resolution.

-The Government Affairs Committee creates the top legislative priorities for that year and directs staff how to advocate for or against legislation at the state house.
+The Government Affairs Committee creates the top legislative priorities for that year and directs how staff advocates for or against legislation at the Statehouse.
 It is made up of a balance between small and large districts from each region as well as charter schools.

 When and how are resolutions voted on?

-Resolutions are voted on at the ISBA Annual Convention Business Session.
+Resolutions are voted on at the Business Session at the ISBA Annual Convention.
 Each District is apportioned a number of votes based on their student enrollment and outlined in the ISBA Bylaws.
 Charter schools vote as one region and nominate their delegates during their region meeting at Convention.
 At least one Board Member from your district must be present at the ISBA Business Session for your district’s votes to be counted.

-Resolutions pass on a simple majority vote by the electors.
+Resolutions pass on a simple majority vote by the membership electors.

 What is the timeline for resolutions to be submitted?

-ISBA will send out the “Call for Legislative Priorities by Resolution” in late May.
+ISBA will send out the “Call for Legislative Priorities by Resolution” in early June.
 School boards should set aside time during their summer board meetings to review and discuss the priorities they would like to submit.
-The deadline to submit legislative priorities is Friday, July 31, 2020 by 5:00 p.m.
+The deadline to submit legislative priorities is Monday, July 31, 2023 by 5:00 p.m.
 MT.

 How does my district or school submit a resolution?

-Please submit them to Quinn Perry, Policy & Government Affairs Director, in a digital Word copy.
-You can email it to Quinn at [email protected].
+Please submit them to Quinn Perry, Deputy Director & Government Affairs, in a digital Word copy.
+You can email it to Quinn at email@example.com.